How to Get Your Security Deposit Back After Moving Out (Step-by-Step Guide)

 In the UK, you can report the issue to your local council’s housing team, who have enforcement powers over landlords.
 In Australia, state-based fair trading or consumer affairs bodies accept formal complaints.
 In Canada and the US, provincial and state tenancy authorities can step in when a landlord fails to meet legal obligations.

 Filing a formal complaint creates an official record.
-Even if your landlord eventually surfaces, having that record strengthens your position significantly.
-This process also connects directly to your broader rights as a renter, which are covered in depth in the related guide on what to do when your landlord refuses repairs.
+Even if your landlord eventually surfaces, having that record strengthens your position.
+This connects to your broader rights as a renter, covered in depth in the related guide on what to do when your landlord refuses repairs.

 Mistakes That Cost Renters Their Deposit — And How to Avoid Them